-Marketing WG Transport Market Study, Satisfaction Survey, performance objectives and monitoring, definition of Pre-arranged Paths and reserve capacity, Non-RU Applicants.
-Troffic Management WC Harmonisation of traffic management in case of disturbance, working out solutions and procedures for improving the punctuality and reducing the waiting times during the train run.
+Name of Working Group Main tasks Marketing WG Transport Market Study, Satisfaction Survey, performance objectives and monitoring, definition of Pre-arranged Paths and reserve capacity, Non-RU Applicants.
+Traffic Management WG Harmonisation of traffic management in case of disturbance, working out solutions and procedures for improving the punctuality and reducing the waiting times during the train run.
 Effective communication between TCCs.

-Traffic Management WG In the framework of TPM Coordination working together with the concerned RUs in order to increase the train performance of RFC OEM.
+In the framework of TPM Coordination working together with the concerned RUs in order to increase the train performance of RFC OEM.
 Active participation in data quality and train linking.
+Active participation in data quality and train linking.
 One-Stop Shop WG C-OSS operation rules, Corridor Information Document, definition of Pre-arranged Paths and reserve capacity, coordination of capacity-allocation btw C-OSS & IMs & Terminals & Applicants.
 Infrastructure Development WG Investment Plan, inventory of projects and financial resources, harmonization of investments along the corridor.
 Interoperability and ERTMS WG Accelerating the establishment of better interoperability along the corridor and enhancing ERTMS deployment, ensure consistency with ERTMS E corridor.
 TCR WG Coordination of planned temporary capacity restrictions along the corridor.

 To fulfil the tasks described in Article 13 of the Regulation, a Corridor One-Stop-Shop (C-OSS) was established as a single point of contact for requesting and receiving answers regarding infrastructure capacity for freight trains crossing at least one border along the Corridor.
-For contact details see 1.5.
+For contact details see 1.5 and 4.2.2.